Stochastic synaptic dynamics under learning: Models

-This embedding is useful for simulations as it is makes the system local in time.
+Multiple previous studies introduce their plasticity model in an embedded form like \prettyref{eq:model_exp_local} (e.g. Refs. \citep{vanRossum2000_8821,Kempter2001_2741,Pfister2006_9682,Clopath2010_352,Zenke2015_6922,Akil2021_23,Sosis2024_bioRxiv}) and interpret the tracer variables $A_{\text{pre}}$ and $A_{\text{post}}$ as concentrations of components relevant for plasticity \citep{gerstner1998_377}.
+Besides this potential connection of the phenomenological model \prettyref{eq:model_general} to the underlying biophysics, this embedding is useful for simulations as it makes the system local in time; simulation results presented in this paper are based on integrating \prettyref{eq:model_exp_local}, see \prettyref{appendix:Numerical-methods}.
 To avoid switch-on effects in \prettyref{eq:model_exp_local}, we integrate $A_{\text{pre}}$ and $A_{\text{post}}$ for some time before we start integrating $w$; this way, $A_{\text{pre}}$ and $A_{\text{post}}$ thermalize, i.e., their statistics become stationary, which is in line with the lower integral bound at $-\infty$ in \prettyref{eq:model_general}.